bashworthj/Adv-css-homework/README.md

 4. [Resources](#resources)

 ## Description
 - In this assignment I created a portfolio from scratch.
 First building out the content of my html, and then adding styling and formating with css.
+I honestly didnt have a picture of myself; once I chose batman the styling kind of unraveled from there.

 ## Visuals
 ![Screen Shot]